Mitiq: A software package for error mitigation on noisy quantum computers: Discussion

-Quantum error mitigation is connected to quantum error correction and quantum optimal control, two fields of study that also aim at reducing the impact of errors in quantum information processing in quantum computers.
-While these are fluid boundaries, it can be useful to point out some differences among these two well-established fields and the emerging field of quantum error mitigation.
+Quantum error mitigation is deeply connected to quantum error correction and quantum optimal control, two fields of study that also aim at reducing the impact of errors in quantum information processing in quantum computers.
+More generally, quantum error mitigation is also related to the general theory of open quantum systems.
+While these are fluid boundaries, it can be useful to point out some differences among these more established fields and the emerging niche of quantum error mitigation.